 The CP700 is so small that it almost fits in the pocket.
-Also, it is an extremely light piece of audio equipment.
+Also, it is an extremely delicate piece of audio equipment.

 Just like its bigger brother, the CP700 displays an elegant business look.
 This speakerphone has two main parts – upper and lower.

 At the upper part is where the speaker and all the buttons are.
-The buttons are quite sensitive and they almost feel like a touchscreen.
-There are buttons for the main call-handling options, the volume adjustment ones, and of course – a dedicated Teams button.
+The buttons are quite sensitive, and they almost feel like a touchscreen.
+There are buttons for the main call-handling options, the volume adjustment ones, and a dedicated Teams button.

 The way this ‘Teams’ button works?
 When pressed, it evokes the Teams client on a desktop.
 And when pressed continuously, it activates the Cortana virtual assistant.

 Right between the speaker and the buttons is the LED indicator.
-This indicator lights in green during a call and turns red when the call is on hold or the mic is muted.
+This indicator lights green during a call and turns red when the call is on hold, or the mic is muted.
 Also, it displays the volume level whenever volume adjustments are being made.

 The lower part of the CP700 functions as a cable management system.
-When not in use, users wrap the built-in USB cable around the lower part.
-When it comes to reducing the cable clutter, this cable management system is extremely helpful.
+Users wrap the built-in USB cable around the lower part when not in use.
+This cable management system is extremely helpful in reducing cable clutter.